apacheignite/documentation/web-console/web-console.md

 `SELECT p.name, count(*) AS cnt FROM "ParkingCache".Parking p` `INNER JOIN "CarCache".Car c ON (p.id) = (c.parkingId)`
 `GROUP BY P.NAME`
- * Click "Execute" button.
+ * Click `Execute` button.
 You should get some data in table.
  * Click charts buttons to see auto generated charts.